-Choosing the right Claude model: Haiku, Sonnet, and Opus
+Choosing the right Claude model: Haiku, Sonnet, Opus, or Fable

-Learn when to use Haiku, Sonnet, or Opus to get better results and stay inside your rate limit.
+Learn when to use Haiku, Sonnet, Opus, or Fable to get better results and stay inside your rate limit.
 A practical guide to picking the right Claude model.

 • Category